yanndivet/bond-pricing/README.md

 * The [reduced-form approach](https://en.wikipedia.org/wiki/Jarrow%E2%80%93Turnbull_model), which focuses on modeling default probabilities as stochastic processes
 * The structural approach in which bankruptcy is modeled from the firm’s asset value.
 The approch is also known as firm value model or [Merton model](https://en.wikipedia.org/wiki/Merton_model)

 Here we only look at the first approach and assumes for sake of simplicity that both credit spread and interest are constant over time, in which case the reduced-form model gives closed form formula, which can easily be vectorized in python using numpy.
+Sensitivities are computed using finite difference method rather than by deriving the close form formula giving the price of bond.